SystemsApproach/book/applications/traditional.rst

 architecture, with general RPC mechanisms built *on top of HTTP* rather than the other way around.
 More on this topic at the end of this section.

+.. [#] This is starting to change for the Web with HTTP/3 as we discuss later in
+       the chapter.

 9.1.1 Electronic Mail (SMTP, MIME, IMAP)
 ----------------------------------------